Dsaldivar21/n-body/README.md

 # README: Running N-Body Simulation
-*DISCLAIMER THIS WAS AI GENERATED OpenAI.
+*DISCLAIMER THIS WAS PARTIALLY AI GENERATED OpenAI.
 (2025).
 ChatGPT [Large language model]. https://chatgpt.com*

 ## Prerequisites
 Ensure you have the following installed: